Glitch752/OnScreenOCR/README.md

 ## TODO
 - [ ] Add support for MacOS and Linux
-- [ ] Optionally automatically start on boot
-- [ ] Proper installer and uninstaller
 - [ ] Better documentation on how the interaction system, configuration, and probably other parts of the application work

 ## Development